 Admission into the UACCM Practical Nursing Program is a competitive process.
-A class of 24 students begins each Spring (January) and Summer (May) at Morrilton.
-A class of 8 begins each Spring (January) at Clinton.
+A class of 24 students begins each Spring (January) and Summer (May).
 Students attempting to enter the Practical Nursing program must be admitted to UACCM by March 1 for the Summer class and October 1 for the Spring class.
 Note: Students who have not attended class or completed an admission application within the last 12 months at UACCM are required to complete a new College Admission Application.